 Organizations need to send emergency text notifications for the following purposes:

-1. As a part of text marketing - to continue to be in touch with customers and engage them even though the stores may be closed.
-This is important to promote online sales or to keep customers updated of when the stores will open.
+As a part of text marketing - continue to be in touch with customers and engage them even though the stores may be closed.
+This is important to promote online sales or to keep customers updated on when the stores will open.

-3. The message should be such that it should be read within 30 seconds and understood.
+The message should be such that it should be read within 30 seconds and understood.
 It must be clear and unambiguous with no doubts.
 The recipient should not have to read the message repeatedly to understand what it means.
-Ideally, text messages should be written by the same personeach time, so that there is consistency in the content.
+Ideally, text messages should be written by the same person each time, so that there is consistency in the content.

 The guidelines given above can be considered while writing emergency notifications.
 Organizations can use mass text messaging to send messages to all their stakeholders to keep them updated during an emergency.
 Using text software and having a database of recipients will help them do this in an easy and effective way.